MontealegreLuis/phuml/docs/class-diagram.md

 * It **WILL NOT** search for classes and interfaces recursively, because of the lack of the `-r` option.
 * It **WILL NOT** generate associations because of the lack of the `-a` option.
 * It will use the `neato` command to generate the diagram, because of the `-p neato` option.
+* It will show all methods and attributes because both options `-i` and `-o` are absent

 ```
 $ vendor/bin/phuml phuml:diagram -p neato tests/resources/.code example.png